SteGreig/npg-legends/wp-content/plugins/password-protected/README.md

 Frequently Asked Questions
 --------------------------

-__How can I change the Wordpress logo to a different image?__
+__How can I change the WordPress logo to a different image?__
-Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith or the [Uber Login Logo](http://wordpress.org/plugins/uber-login-logo/) plugin.
+Install and configure the [Login Logo](https://wordpress.org/plugins/login-logo/) plugin by Mark Jaquith or the [Uber Login Logo](https://wordpress.org/plugins/uber-login-logo/) plugin.
 This will change the logo on your password entry page AND also your admin login page.

 __How can I enable feeds while the site is password protected?__
 In the settings, check the 'Allow Feeds' checkbox.